howareyouhelen/PollStar/README.md

 # Decision Maker App: Pollstar

-A web app that helps groups of friends to vote on a preferred choice (using ranked voting), for example: "What movie should we see next Friday?".
+Pollstar is a web app that helps groups of friends to vote on a preferred choice (using ranked voting/Borda count), for example: "What movie should we see next Friday?".
+It is anonymous, so it does not need a user registration/login to use the app.
+The creator of the poll will receive the links of the voting page and the resuts page of their poll in an email through the Sendgrid.
+The creator can then share the vote and result link with his/her group.

 ## Final Product